Objectives of this article

-- Inference about the population is drawn from studying sample.
+- Inference about the population is drawn from studying the sample.

 Selecting samples being unbiased is called random sampling.
 A very important feature of a good study is that the sample is randomly selected from the target population.
 Randomly means that every member of the target population has an identical chance of being included in the sample.
 In other words, the method you use for selecting your sample can not be biased.

-It’s important because if you select your subjects in a way that is biased, then your results will also be biased.
+It’s important because if you select your subjects in a biased way, then your results will also be biased.
 And more likely, it wouldn’t represent the population.

-Suppose you’re making a phone survey on job satisfaction of Bangladeshis.
-If you call them at home during the day between 8 a.m. and 5 p.m. you’ll miss out all those who works or has job during the day; it could be that day workers are more satisfied than night workers.
+Suppose you’re making a phone survey on the job satisfaction of Bangladeshis.
+If you call them at home during the day between 8 a.m. and 5 p.m. you’ll miss out on all those who work or has a job during the day; it could be that day workers are more satisfied than night workers.

 Or your boss told you to make a survey of the overall development of the office from the year 2010 to 2020.
-To make your boss happy while sampling you chose the things as samples which actually developed but didn’t count those which almost remained the same or demoted in 10 years .
+To make your boss happy while sampling you chose the things as samples that actually developed but didn’t count those which almost remained the same or demoted in 10 years.